Trifocal Relative Pose from Lines at Points and its Efficient Solution: Experiments

 \section{Experiments}

-We first study the quality of our solver in synthetic experiments.
-Then, we demonstrate its performance on challenging real data.
-Due to space constraints, we present results for the Chicago problem, which is more challenging than Cleveland.
-See the supplementary material for experiments on Cleveland. \paragraph{Synthetic experiments} We show the performance of our solvers by starting with perfect synthetic data~\cite{Fabbri:Kimia:IJCV2016}, consisting of 3D curves in a $4\times 4\times 4cm^3$ volume projected to 100 cameras Fig.~\ref{fig:synth:data:sample}, and sampling them to get 5117 potential data points/tangents that are projections of the same 3D analytic points and tangents~\cite{Fabbri:Kimia:IJCV2016}, and then degrading them with noise and mismatches.
-Camera centers are randomly sampled around an average sphere around the scene along normally distributed radii of mean 1m and $\sigma = 10mm$, and rotations constructed via normally distributed look-at directions with mean along the sphere radius looking to the object, and $\sigma = 0.01\,\mathrm{rad}$ such that the scene does not leave the viewport, followed by uniformly distributed roll.
-This sampling is filtered such that no two cameras are within $15^\circ$ of each other.
+Experiments are conducted first for synthetic data for a controlled study, followed by challenging real data.
+We present results for the more challenging Chicago problem, since the exact same core solver is used for Cleveland.

+\textbf{Synthetic data experiments:} The synthetic data from~\cite{Fabbri:Kimia:IJCV2016,Fabbri:Giblin:Kimia:ECCV12} consists of 3D curves in a $4\times 4\times \SI{4}{\cubic\cm}$ volume projected to 100 cameras (Fig.~\ref{fig:synth:data:sample}), and sampled to get 5117 points endowed with orientations (tangents of curves) that are projections of the same 3D analytic points and tangents, and then degraded with noise and outliers.
+Camera centers are randomly sampled on an average sphere around the scene along normally distributed \emph{radii} of mean $\SI{1}{\m}$ and $\sigma = \SI{10}{\mm}$.
+Rotations are constructed via normally distributed look-at directions with mean along the sphere radius looking to the object, and $\sigma = \SI{0.01}{\radian}$ such that the scene does not leave the viewport, followed by uniformly distributed roll.
+This sampling is filtered such that no two cameras are within $\ang{15}$ of each other.
+Each camera encompasses a $500\times \SI{500}{\pixel}$ viewport, where the entire dataset is visible at sub-pixel precision with no more than one sample per pixel.

-Our first experiment studies the numerical stability of the solvers.
-The dataset provides true point correspondences, which inherit an orientation from the tangent to the analytic curve.
+Our first experiment studies the numerical stability of the \minus\ solver.
+The dataset provides veridical point correspondences, which inherit an orientation from the tangent to the analytic curve.
 For each sample set, three triplets of point correspondences are randomly selected with two endowed with the orientation of the tangent to the curve.
-The real solutions are selected from among the output, and only those that generate positive depth are retained.
-Finally, the unused tangent of the third triplet is used to verify the solution as it is an overconstrained problem.
-For each of the remaining solutions a pose is determined.
+Only real solutions that generate positive depth are retained.
+The unused tangent of the third triplet is used to verify the solution as it provides an unused equation.
+For each of the remaining solutions only one pose is determined.